McJones/jupyter-swift-kernel/README.md

 **I keep getting an error saying something like "No module named SwiftKernel" when running the kernel what's up?**

 I had this appear almost randomly during development as I have a very broken installation of Python on my Macbook from years of doing horrible things to it.
 I fixed it by manually setting PYTHONPATH in Bash to where the kernel was installed by Jupyter and this fixed it.
-According to the Jupyter docs this isn't necessary but hey, maybe you've also done terrible things to Python.
+According to the Jupyter docs this shouldn't be necessary but hey, maybe you've also done terrible things to Python.

 **Tim, this Python code looks like it was written by someone who doesn't know how to Python**